TheRealJon/training-scenarios/react-charts/area-chart/step4.md

 }
 </pre>

-- The `constrainToVisibleArea` property will alter the position of the tooltip so that it exactly fits within the rendered SVG
-- The `containerComponent` property takes a component instance which will be used to create a container element for standalone charts
-- The `ChartVoronoiContainer` is used to create voronoi overlays for charts, which are useful for attaching events to data points, such as tooltips

-4) Once the preview reloads - it should look like this:
+Once the preview reloads, it should look like this:
 <img src="area-chart/assets/tooltips.png" alt="Chart with tooltips" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />

-We'll continue by adding axis labels to the chart in the next step.